min2ha/ukwa-site/content/target/61569/index.en.md

   "subject": "Religion/Theology"
 }

-# Duns and District Parishes, Church of Scotland

 Site of a group of Church of Scotland churches, Bonkyl, Cranshaws, Duns, Edrom and Gavinton, serving the comminities of Bonkyl, Duns, Edrom, Langton and Lammermuir in the Scottish Borders [historically Berwickshire].